-\begin{proof} We first merge the two outputs of (\emph{compress}) every switch, set switch, and toggle switch, except for one.
-This replaces set switches with set lines, toggle switches with toggle lines, and ordinary switches with trivial lines.
-For an example, see Figure~\ref{fig:SetUpSwitchSimulateSetUp}.
+\begin{proof} First we \emph{compress} every switch, set switch, and toggle switch, except for one, by merging (connecting) its two outputs.
+This operation transforms set switches into set lines, toggle switches into toggle lines, and ordinary switches into trivial lines.
+Figure~\ref{fig:SetUpSwitchSimulateSetUp} shows an example.
 If the gadget has any ordinary switches, we use one of them as the switch that does not get compressed.
 The resulting gadget has the same boundedness as the original gadget, has a single switch of some type, and still has multiple nontrivial inputs: if it had only one nontrivial input, then the other inputs must have all been ordinary switches which got compressed, so the remaining uncompressed input is also an ordinary switch, and thus the original gadget contained only ordinary switches and was trivial.

 For multi-input bounded gadgets, we now have either a switch or a set switch (any sort of toggle would make the gadget unbounded), and at least one set line.
-Each set switch and line must set the gadget to the same state (which we can assume is the up state), and we can ignore all but one set line.
-In particular, without loss of generality the resulting gadget contains exactly a set-up line and either a switch (\ref{fig:basis w/su}) or a set-up switch (\ref{fig:basis suw/su}).
+Each set switch and line must set the gadget to the same state (which we can assume by symmetry is the up state), and we can ignore all but one set line.
+In particular, without loss of generality, the resulting gadget contains exactly a set-up line and either a switch (\ref{fig:basis w/su}) or a set-up switch (\ref{fig:basis suw/su}).

-For multi-input unbounded gadgets, there are multiple cases to consider based on the type of the single switch which wasn't compressed.
-First, if the switch is an ordinary switch, there must be lines that can set the state in both directions, which must include either a toggle line (\ref{fig:basis w/t}) or two set lines in different directions (\ref{fig:basis w/su/sd}).
-If the switch is a set switch, there must be a line that can set the state in the opposite direction, which can be either a toggle line (\ref{fig:basis suw/t}) or a set line opposite the set switch (\ref{fig:basis suw/sd}).
-Finally, if the switch is a toggle switch, there must be some nontrivial line: either a toggle line (\ref{fig:basis tw/t}) or a set line (\ref{fig:basis tw/su}).
-We have made arbitrary choices for the directions of set lines and set switches; these are without loss of generality because we can reflect the gadget (or rename the `up' and `down' states). \end{proof}
+For multi-input unbounded gadgets, there are multiple cases to consider based on the type of the single switch which was not compressed.
+First, if the switch is an ordinary switch, then there must be lines that can set the state in both directions, which must include either a toggle line (\ref{fig:basis w/t}) or two set lines in different directions (\ref{fig:basis w/su/sd}).
+If the switch is a set switch, then there must be a line that can set the state in the opposite direction, which can be either a toggle line (\ref{fig:basis suw/t}) or a set line opposite the set switch (\ref{fig:basis suw/sd}).
+Finally, if the switch is a toggle switch, then there must be some nontrivial line: either a toggle line (\ref{fig:basis tw/t}) or a set line (\ref{fig:basis tw/su}).
+We have made arbitrary choices for the directions of set lines and set switches; these are without loss of generality because we can reflect the gadget (or rename the up and down states). \end{proof}